16 Life Changing Benefits of Working From Home

 One of the great benefits of working from home is that you can also do everything outside the house at off-peak Times:

-• Go Food Shopping at 9 am no queue 20 minutes – at 6 pm long queues 1 hour.
+- Go Food Shopping at 9 a.m.; there will be no queue for 20 minutes.
+At 6 p.m., there will be long queues for 1 hour.

-If you work in a geographically spread team across different time zones, your work presence can actually increase even though you are not in the office.
+If you work in a team that is geographically spread across different time zones, your work presence can increase even though you are not in the office.
 But how is this possible?

-When you work remotely to the office, you have more flexibility to schedule your time according to business needs.
-For example, my team was spread from Australia to Costa Rica and everywhere in between.
-My teammates in the Philippines, for example, would start to work much later in the day to be able to work with me in Europe and our colleagues in the USA.
+When you work remotely in the office, you can schedule your time according to business needs.
+For example, my team was spread from Australia to Costa Rica everywhere.
+For example, my teammates in the Philippines would work much later in the day to work with me in Europe and our colleagues in the USA.
 If they had strictly abided by local office hours, I would have only had a few hours to work with them during my working day.

 Additionally, my team in the USA would routinely start work at 6 am to catch a bigger time window with Europe and some time with Asia.
 They were more present across the globe than if they were in the office.